 The design review indicates that access and egress to recessed docks and roller shutter doors can generally occur without impacts to adjacent bays, noting that hardstand operational management would effectively facilitate the movements of trucks within the hardstand area.
-Vehicles larger than a 19m AV are recommended to contact tenancy and Site Operators prior to arrival to allow for effective dock management practices, primarily relating to U-turning at the towards the centre of the shared hardstand area.
+Vehicles larger than a 19m AV are recommended to contact tenancy and Site Operators prior to arrival to allow for effective dock management practices, primarily relating to U-turning at the western end of the hardstand.